 And child, you will be called a prophet of the Most High, for you will go before the Lord to prepare His ways, to give His people knowledge of salvation through the forgiveness of their sins.

 Because of our God’s merciful compassion, the Dawn from on high will visit us to shine on those who live in darkness and the shadow of death, to guide our feet into the way of peace.

 The child grew up and became spiritually strong, and he was in the wilderness until the day of his public appearance to Israel.

-I pray that you will get to know who Jesus is – the way of peace, the light that shines in the darkness, and the one who gives us salvation and forgiveness of our sins.
+May you get to know who Jesus is – the way of peace, the light that shines in the darkness, and the One who gives us salvation and forgiveness of our sins.

 Jesus is recorded as saying, “the least in the kingdom of heaven will be greater than John the Baptist, who was the greatest person ever born of a woman.”

 That is quite a statement.
 Jesus made some bold statements in his time, recorded in the New Testament.
 They were things no one else would claim or dare to say.
 If we focus our attention on these bold, direct statements Jesus said instead of the little details we sometimes squabble over, our priorities might just change.
 So what did Jesus mean by his statement on John the Baptist?

 The kingdom of heaven is a big deal!
 The honor of being accepted as a child of God who inherits the kingdom of heaven is greater than anything else we can possibly imagine or do on our own.
 Even the least, most insignificant life here on earth can be greater than the person who was chosen to prepare the way for the Son of God.
 Heaven is not to be missed for anything!